Tuesday, May 31, 2011

 Monday, May 23, 2011

-Book Review: Out of a Far Country
+Book Review: Out of a Far Country by Christopher Yuan and Angela Yuan

-To call a book a “must read” may sound cliché, but I skipped lunch and dinner to finish this book in one day.
+in one day.
 As an avid reader, I often read a book and then not think much more about it, but this book is so amazing it will be one I never forget.

 As it starts, Christopher Yuan admits he is a homosexual to his parents.
 His mother, Angela, in a desperate attempt to “fix” him, tells him he needs to change or leave forever.
 Christopher decides to leave, and Angela realizes she made a mistake and goes on a relentless pursuit of him, as does God for the both of them.